rilpires/saucer_engine/README.md

 Game engine made with C++11, using OpenGL 3.1.
 The focus on this engine was primarily for learning graphics programming, and then some low level game development in general.
 I'll be trying to do the best pratices to make this engine in a very modular way, so anyone can feel free to mess with some core features like physics.

-Currently it is totally experimental.
-My goal is to ship a simple game with it, which I plan to make use of networking as well.
-Initially, I plan to develop this engine until then.
+Currently I'm developing this engine alongside a simple game I'm making with it.
+My plan is to develop this engine until then.

+Documentation is being created with Doxygen.
+(Incomplete)

-Soon more informations about compiling and possibly documentation.
+Soon more informations about compiling.

 Currently, apart from C++ STL libs, these are all third-party dependencies:
 - [GLFW 3.4](https://github.com/glfw/glfw), for window management and graphics context.